Atlanta Immigration Court

 What is needed to file form I-485?

-In order to obtain permanent residence, the I-485 form must be submitted to USCIS.
-You must complete the application and file it along with supporting evidence.
+In order to obtain permanent residence in Atlanta, Georgia, or any other part of the United States, the I-485 form, along with supporting evidence, must be submitted to USCIS.
 Supporting evidence is requested documentation that will help USCIS approve the change in residency status.
-The I-485 may also be filed with other applications such as Form I-131, which is used to request a travel document.

-The supporting evidence required includes two identical photographs of the applicant, a medical and immunization report (form I-693), and other supporting forms.
-This is required for any applicant between the ages of 14 and 79 years old.
-Other supporting evidence includes:
+The supporting evidence required for any applicant between the ages of 14 and 79, includes two identical photographs of the applicant, a medical and immunization report (form I-693), and other supporting forms.
+Additional supporting evidence includes:

 - Copy of a passport